pippo-san/galaxy-integration-legacy-games/readme.md

 - Uninstall games
 - Playing status

+## Issues
+- launcher may require admin privileges, in that case, won't be possible to launch it.
+If doing so, next time you'll open the launcher, it will show up as in offline mode.
+- uninstalling a game may not update the installed status on Galaxy until doing a reboot, I'm working on a fix

 ## Credits
 The plugin is based on work done by others, especially from:
 - https://github.com/Rall3n/galaxy-integration-amazon used as a base for this plugin